 Business Prototyping works at multiple levels of abstractions – it helps you to see the big picture without losing sight of the details, for example:

-In order to get a better feeling what business prototyping is about, it useful to look at what it definitely isn’t about.
+In order to get a better feeling of what business prototyping is about, it is useful to look at what it definitely is not about.